JavaScript Array Functions Every Developer Should Know

 Explanation:

-• The values method is used to get an iterator of the array values.
+valuesmethod is used to get an iterator of the array values. - We use a

-1. entries(): The entries method returns a new array iterator that contains key/value pairs for each index in the array.
+entries(): Theentriesmethod returns a new array iterator that contains key/value pairs for each index in the array.

 const fruits = ['apple', 'orange', 'banana'];